 - Other SMS information, such as goals, objectives, etc.

 Usually, safety reports in aviation SMS programs will revolve around safety performance.
 They key take away with creating safety reports in SMS programs is: VISUAL is effective and pretty.

 What Are Safety Reports Used For?

-Depending on the audience the report is designed for, the report be a “brutally honest” look at safety performance, or it may take a more positive spin.
+Depending on the audience the report is designed for, the report is a “brutally honest” look at safety performance, or it may take a more positive spin.
 You don’t want, for example, to create a brutally honest safety report for customers.